Where do I register to compete?

 What are the registration deadlines?

-OPEN PADDLERS REGISTRATION ENDS FRIDAY, SEPTEMBER 22nd @ 9PM PST.
-BEACH ENTRIES WILL NOW BE ACCEPTED FOR OPEN RACERS!!!
+OPEN PADDLERS REGISTRATION ENDS FRIDAY, SEPTEMBER 28 @ 9PM PST.
+BEACH ENTRIES WILL NOT BE ACCEPTED FOR OPEN RACERS.

 Where do I park?